R-N/ciperpus_test/README.md

 *  Implement more functionality in ciperpus_client and ciperpus_page
 *  Implement number and file fuzzing to support more test cases
 *  Cover more test cases
+*  Implement logical navigation for more realistic testing
+*  Implement reducers to provide better results
 *  Implement database interface, maybe, for real database checking for test case data validity
-*  Implement logical navigation for more realistic testing

 **Known Bugs**